Everything About High Cholesterol – Symptoms, Cause, Risk Factor

 Although research has shown that losing weight helps lower LDL, it has also been shown that eating the right foods can help your heart health.

-Foods high in soluble fiber, phytosterols, and healthy fats like olive oil have been shown to help lower LDL cholesterol.
+Foods are high in soluble fibre, phytosterols, and healthy fats like olive oil have been shown to help lower LDL cholesterol.

 Physical Activity